micahmv/anyfont4itch/README.md

 ```

 ## Reached Maximum Character Count?
-Itch Custom CSS inclusion has a maximum character count of ______.
+Itch Custom CSS inclusion has a maximum character count.
 Large files converted to Base64 will be encoded as longer strings.
 As such it's possible to fill up the character count from a files size/Base64 strings length, the inclusion of multiple fonts, or having a significant amount of added custom css.
 In this case, I would recommend using woff2 exclusively as the file converted to Base64 as it's the smallest file web font data type.
 Another solution can be using a url to an online hosted font file to reduce characters used by Base64 font characters.

 ## Loading Font from URL
 If your font is already being hosted online and is consistently accessible you can simply load it using the url.